hanjinliu/acryo/README.md

-# tomtools
+# acryo
-An extensible subtomogram averaging toolkit for Python
+An extensible cryo-EM/ET toolkit for Python.